sikaeducation/curriculum/courses/201/standards/build-websites/topics/html-syntax/README.md

 </html>
 ```

-* `<!doctype html>` - This declares the document is written in HTML5, rather than a previous version
+* **`<!doctype html>`**: This declares the document is written in HTML5, rather than a previous version of HTML.
-* `<html>` - All HTML content must go inside this.
+* **`<html lang="en">`**: All HTML content must go inside this.
 It also indicates the language of the content.
-* `<head>` - This is for content that's not intended to show up on the page, such as linked JavaScript and CSS files and meta information about the document.
+* **`<head>`**: This is for content that's not intended to show up on the page, such as linked JavaScript and CSS files and meta information about the document.
-  * `<title>` - This is what name will show up in the browser tab
+  * **`<title>`**: This is what name will show up in the browser tab.
-  * `<meta charset="utf-8" />` - This indicates the character encoding for the document.
+  * **`<meta charset="utf-8" />`**: This indicates the character encoding for the document.
 No need to understand character encoding yet, just accept that it's a required element of the page for now.
-* `<body>` - This is for content that is intended to show up on the page
+* **`<body>`**: This is for content that is intended to show up on the page.

 ## HTML Style

 Since HTML is whitespace-insensitive, you have flexibility over whether something goes on one line or multiple lines.
-Unlike many of the other HTML conventions, this one is more open to personal style.
-Here's a starting place:
+Here are some recommendations:

-* By default, each new opening, closing, and self-closing tag should get its own line
+By default, each new opening, closing, and self-closing tag should get its own line:

 ```html
 <section>